brilliomsinterop/buildtools/README.md

 via the corresponding [Microsoft.DotNet.BuildTools][Microsoft.DotNet.BuildTools] NuGet package.

+This repository contains supporting build tools that are necessary for building the [.NET Core][dotnet-corefx] projects.
+These projects consume the build tools via the corresponding [Microsoft.DotNet.BuildTools][Microsoft.DotNet.BuildTools] NuGet package.
 The build tools are MSBuild `.targets` and tasks.
 These extend the build process to provide additional functionality, such as producing version information and performing [strong name signing][sn-sign].